U.S. COVID-19 hospitalizations spike, shutdowns take effect with holidays on the horizon | Health

 New York City Mayor Bill de Blasio defended his decision to revert to at-home virtual schooling, adding that additional safety standards to reopen the largest U.S. school district would be announced before next Thursday's Thanksgiving holiday.
 "The schools have been shut temporarily but only temporarily.
 They will back be and they'll be safer than ever," de Blasio told reporters.

+Stringent measures were going into effect across the country this week as the U.S. COVID-19 death toll passed a quarter million, the highest in the world.
+More than 20 states have passed sweeping restrictions this month.
+Rhode Island Governor Gina Raimondo on Thursday announced a two-week "pause" period starting Nov.
+30 that will halt in-person college classes, close bars and limit capacity at restaurants and houses of worship.

 Michigan began a three-week shutdown on Wednesday that closed gyms, high schools, colleges and entertainment venues.
 Minnesota, one of several Midwest states dogged by soaring infection rates per capita, ordered a shutdown of restaurants, bars, fitness centers and entertainment venues starting on Friday through at least Dec.
-18. More than 90% of hospital intensive care unit (ICU) beds were already occupied in the eastern half of the state.
+18, as the state's hospital intensive care units are stretched to capacity.

 In the nation's capital, the Smithsonian Institution announced it would close its museums and the National Zoo beginning on Monday, with no set reopening date.
 Meanwhile, the Trump administration has persisted in criticizing state efforts to curb the virus by shutting down parts of their economies.
 He has also refused to share critical COVID-19 data with President-elect Joe Biden and his transition team, threatening to slow the incoming administration's pandemic response.